 The Chair will allow questions from the floor on Officer reports.
 The length of question time will be at the discretion of the Chair.

-In the absence of the Chair and the Deputy Chair, another member of the Union appointed by the members of council present shall preside as chair of the meeting.
+In the absence of the Chair, another member of the Union appointed by the members of council present shall preside as chair of the meeting.

 4.7 Procedural Motions